petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 = Version 2.0 =
 * Added option to check with honeypotproject.org
 * Bugfix: Check Trackbacks/Pingbacks for spammers as well.
+* Bugfix: Reporting a spammer without a email address failed.

 = Version 1.3 =
 * Updateded determination of users ip.
 Now also detects right IP if the server is running Apache with nginx proxy.